ggozad/jarn.xmpp.twisted/README.txt

 Introduction
 ============

-``plone.messaging.twisted`` provides a basis for building XMPP applications with Plone.
+``jarn.xmpp.twisted`` provides a basis for building XMPP applications with Plone.

+It is part of a suite, with the other packages being:

+* `jarn.xmpp.core`_, provides facilities for presence, messaging, chatting and microblogging.
+* `jarn.xmpp.collaboration`_ provides an XMPP protocol to do real-time collaborative editing as well as a Plone-targeted implementation.

-In short, ``plone.messaging.twisted`` includes:
+In short, ``jarn.xmpp.twisted`` includes:

 * Extensions to the `wokkel`_ package by implementing parts of the following XMPP extensions: